Web-Bakers/web-bakers/README.md

 <p>Our ideator audience includes teens and adults of any socioeconomic class, age, race, ability level and skill level who have access to a mobile device or computer.
 Although our core developer team is based in North America, geographic location for our users is unlimited, and we encourage international participation.</p>

 <p>Web Bakers ideators will be able to access the app through our website on a computer, smartphone, or tablet.
 At this time, we do not anticipate creating a version for download as a mobile app.
 We hope to achieve a clean, modern, look and feel.
 Functionality and ease of use are the main UI goals.
 We are inspired to design a user-friendly interface for communicating ideas that is similar in feel and function to reddit.</p>

+## Technologies Used

+For this project, we are using the MEN stack.

+1. Javascript
+2. Express
+3. Node
+4. MongoDB

+Currently, we are running the app locally, but have a stretch goal of deployment on Heroku coming soon!

 ## Wireframes